JusteNav/BooksSpotLibrary/README.txt

 User accounts:

 Librarian: //all permissions.
-Can also borrow, reserve and return books.Can cancel others' reservations.
+Can also borrow, reserve and return books.Can cancel others' reservations and borrow books reserved by someone else.
 Can see who borrowed or reserved a book. librarian1@test.com
 123Abc?